apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

-Friday, 26 September 2014, 08:34
+# jwt_signed callout

-This directory contains the Java source code and Java jars required to compile a Java callout for Apigee Edge that does JWT generation and parsing / validation.
+This directory contains the Java source code and Java jars required to compile a Java callout for Apigee Edge that does generation and parsing / validation of signed JWT.
+It uses the Nimbus library for JOSE.

 Usage:
 --------